Safari Trekking Travel Insurance

 The purpose of those trips is generally to spot and often photograph big Wildlife, including iconic mammals such as leopards, lions, hyenas, elephants, giraffes, elephants and buffalo.
 A safari usually involves driving through nature reserves on unpaved tracks, sometimes combined with wildlife, spotting hikes or treks.
 The vast majority of Safaris are organised by local Tour Operators or accommodations in certain southern African countries.
 However, that does not mean that you cannot take matters into your own hands and arrange your own customised Independent Safari.

-You can get a policy online at our ADVENTURES website.
 Please select Safari (Horseback), Safari (not Tour Operator organised) or Safari (Tour Operator organised).